-VET Delivered to Secondary Schools Pathways (VETDSS) are offered by North and South Metropolitan TAFE Colleges as well as private Registered Training Organisations (RTOs).
-An example is the College of Electrical Training and Master Plumbing Association (MPA), which would be at no or limited resource costs.
+VET Delivered to Secondary Schools Pathways (VETDSS) are offered by North and South Metropolitan TAFE as well as private Registered Training Organisations (RTOs) such as College of Electrical Training and Master Plumbing Association (MPA) etc, at no or limited resource costs.
 Entry is highly competitive and requires a separate application process.

 The VETDSS program has two key phases.

 - Students will study at school for three or four days per week (timetable restrictions) and

 - Attend TAFE/RTO and/or work placement for the other day/s depending on the course study day.

 In previous years’ courses available in the VETDSS program have been: